Painful Intercourse Kansas City

 - Surgeries or medical treatments.
 Scarring from pelvic surgery, including hysterectomy, can cause painful intercourse.
 Medical treatments for cancer, such as radiation and chemotherapy, can cause changes that make sex painful.

 Emotions are deeply intertwined with sexual activity, so they might play a role in sexual pain.
 Emotional factors include:

 - Psychological issues.
-Anxiety, depression, concerns about your physical appearance, fear of intimacy or relationship problems can contribute to a low level of arousal and a resulting discomfort or pain.
+Anxiety, depression, concerns about your physical appearance, fear of intimacy, or relationship problems can contribute to a low level of arousal and resulting discomfort or pain.

 - Stress.
 Your pelvic floor muscles tend to tighten in response to stress in your life.
 This can contribute to pain during intercourse.

 - History of sexual abuse.
 Not everyone with dyspareunia has a history of sexual abuse, but if you have been abused, it can play a role

 Painful intercourse can be multifactorial and requires a trained specialist to identify the cause and develop a treatment plan.
 At Urogynecology of Kansas City, we are dedicated to ensuring that you experience the relief you deserve.
 Contact our office to speak with a team member and book your prolapse evaluation.